IT systems will be unavailable tomorrow, May 23 from 8:00 a.m. to 12:00 p.m. due to unplanned maintenance.

 There are two main types: Federal Direct Loans and private loans.
 Understanding each type of loan will help you make informed financial decisions.

 Private Loans are credit-based loans offered to students by banks and other lending institutions to cover the costs of attending college.
-These loans are typically requested by students who may the requirements to receive federal financial aid.
+These loans are typically requested by students who do NOT meet the requirements to borrow a Federal Direct Loan.
 They often have variable interest rates that exceed the fixed interest rate of Federal Direct Loans.
 Students who do not have a co-signer will likely need to be employed and are subject to credit approval.
 Private loans do not always provide deferment periods and often have a shorter repayment term.

 Before considering a private loan, you are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to exhaust all eligibility for federal funds.
 Pima Community College does not participate in a preferred loan program with any lending institution, does not endorse any of the lenders included, and does not recommend specific lenders.